coolhalfing79/hello-world/README.md

 # hello-world
 This is my first time using github
-Hi im learning to use github
+Hi i'm learning to use github